SAP-samples/teched2023-XP264/exercises/ex0/README.md

 ## Result of the preparation

-Now logon to your personal SAP BTP Trail account cockpit with the user you used to activate the Account.
+Logon to your personal SAP BTP Trail account cockpit with the user you used to activate the Account.

 Go to the [**SAP BTP Trial page**](https://account.hanatrial.ondemand.com/trial/#/home/trial)) and click **Log On**.